 When you’re first starting out as a vacation rental owner, there’s one big question: how much money can I expect to make?

-Short-term rental properties can give second homeowners solid revenue returns, and are often more profitable than long-term rentals.
+Short-term rental properties can give owners solid revenue returns, and are often more profitable than long-term rentals.
 But that additional income doesn’t come without costs.
-From vacation rental taxes and insurance to cleaning and management fees, it’s important to factor a number of expenses into your income calculations to help paint an accurate picture of your home’s profit potential.
+From taxes and insurance to cleaning and management fees, it’s important to factor a number of expenses into your income calculations to help paint an accurate picture of your home’s profit potential.

-Not sure where to pull all those numbers?
+Not sure where to pull those numbers?
 Take a peek below our tool to understand your income and expense variables in more detail, and check out our bonus resources that can help you make confident estimates.

-The first step in accurately predicting income?
+The first step toward accurately estimating rental income?
 Defining each term properly.
-Here’s a quick-reference glossary of what each variable used in our vacation rental income calculator means.
+Here’s a quick-reference glossary of what each variable used in our calculator means.

 Avg rate you expect to charge/night